jazzlyj/kubernetes-the-hard-way/docs/06-data-encryption-keys.md

 ```

 Copy the `encryption-config.yaml` encryption config file to each controller instance:
-* Assumes you are doing this from controller1
+* NOTE: Assumes you are doing this from controller1

 ```
 for instance in controller1 controller2 ; do